okcruby/okcruby.github.io/source/_posts/2017-01-04-january-12-meeting.markdown

 ## DevOps Round Table

-Join us for this month round table where we'll be discussing the current state of DevOps.
+Join us this month for a round table discussion where we’ll be discussing the current state of DevOps.
 What exactly _is_ DevOps?
 Does it cover more than just deployment strategies?
 What tools and processes are critical to your implementation of DevOps?
 What are things that you think many people overlook when it comes to DevOps?